 1968 - An April shot of the building as the Kaleidoscope.
 Thanks to Joshua Weisel for the photo he found, added as a comment to a post on the SoCal Historic Architecture private Facebook group.

 1968 - A look at the Kaleidoscope with lines for a Janis Joplin show.
-Thanks to Ken McIntyre for the photo on the private Facebook group Photos of Los Angeles
+Thanks to Ken McIntyre for sharing the photo on the private Facebook group Photos of Los Angeles

-c.1969 - "Hair" playing at the Aquarius.
+c.1970 - "Hair" playing at the Aquarius.
 Thanks to Mary Bolter for locating this photo for a post on the Southern California Nostalgia private Facebook group.
 Also see the page on the Historic L.A.
 Theatres in Movies site showing many photos of the recreation of this paint job Quentin Tarantino had done for "Once Upon a Time... in Hollywood."
 Sadly, it didn't make it into the finished film.

 early 1971 - Thanks to Richard Wojcik for this photo taken after "Hair" had completed a nearly two year run at what was then called the Aquarius Theatre.
 It was a post on the Vintage Los Angeles Facebook page.
 Don't miss Alison Martino's post "The Aquarius Theater" on her blog Martino's Time Machine.